-This document details the port of the Abassi RTOS to the MSP430 processor.
+This document details the port of the Abassi RTOS to the MSP430 processor with extended addressing, also known as the MSP430X.
 The software suite used for this specific port is the IAR Embedded Workbench for MSP430; the version used for the port and all tests is Version 5.40.6.

-NOTE: This document does not cover the port for MSP430 devices with the extended memory architecture, commonly known as the MSP430X devices.
-A different document describes the port for the MSP430X devices.
+NOTE: This document does not cover the port for regular (or legacy) MSP430 devices without the extended memory architecture.
+A different document describes the port for the MSP430 devices.